OJ247/Covid-19-cases-by-Continent/README.md

 - covid_19_africa.R\
 The R script used to generate the covid_19_africa.csv from covid_19_data.csv

+- covid_19_africa_visualizations.Rmd\
+Rmarkdown script used to generate the visualizations for COVID-19 cases in Africa by country

+- covid_19_africa_visualizations.html\
+hmtl file for the visualizations of COVID-19 cases in Africa by Country

+- covid_19_africa_visualization_files
+visualization figures

 - African countries.txt\
 A list of all the 54 African countries